Perkville/django-autocomplete/docs/library/views.rst

     .. method:: __call__(request, ac_name[, query_param])

-        This method makes AutoCompleteView's instances callable and thus usable as views.
+        This method makes AutoComplete's instances callable and thus usable as views.

         The optional argument *query_param* is the name of the GET parameter